ankitchamke/100-days-of-code/README.md

 ## 🎯 Main Target
 I will code for at least **one hour every day for the next 100 days** to improve my development skills, build real projects, and stay consistent.

-This challenge is inspired by Alexander Kallaway’s [Alexander Kallaway](https://github.com/Kallaway "Alexander Kallaway") #100DaysOfCode  initiative.
+This challenge is inspired by [Alexander Kallaway](https://github.com/Kallaway "Alexander Kallaway")’s #100DaysOfCode initiative.

----

 |  Start Date | End Date |
 | ------------ | ------------ |